raviksharma/bartosz-basics-of-haskell/README.md

 # bartosz-basics-of-haskell
-Exercises from Bartosz Milewski's Basics of Haskell Tutorial
+Code and exercises from Bartosz Milewski's Basics of Haskell [Tutorial]

 ## run